PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 *InplaceInferer* is a struct that declares a mapping (one of inputs to one of outputs) indicating that considerable operator can perform in-place execution and both vars (mentioned input and output in *InplaceInferer*) will share a tensor.
-This is not enough for oneDNN in-place C-API execution as oneDNN library may not provide in-place computation for all required (to have in-place execution) operators of PaddlePaddle and some of operators wouldb have to simulare in-place computation through the external buffer which would not bring any benefits, so there is no point enabling those in-place computations for C-API inference.
+This is not enough for oneDNN in-place C-API execution as oneDNN library may not provide in-place computation for all required (to have in-place execution) operators of PaddlePaddle and some of operators would have to simulate in-place computation through the external buffer which would not bring any benefits, so there is no point enabling those in-place computations for C-API inference.

 ##### Restrictions
 oneDNN in-place pass is taking advantage of graph pattern detector.
 So pattern consists of: